 \section{Introduction}

-\IEEEPARstart{A}{ction and activity}\footnote{ If not differently specified, activity and action are here used interchangeably.} recognition are surely intriguing and most active areas in computer vision.
-The task here typically consists in the classification of a \emph{fully observed} action or activity.
-More recently, the community has also started to investigate a variant, extending the paradigm to the ``early'' activity recognition, which aims at recognizing an action before it is fully disclosed.
-Early activity recognition is sometimes improperly confused with action prediction, improperly because such works are not really predicting an action, but rather they are actually classifying an action from its beginning, \textit{i.e.}, they identify an action from the observation of the onset of that \emph{same} action.
+Action and activity\footnote{If not differently specified, activity and action are here used interchangeably.} recognition are surely intriguing and most active areas in computer vision.
+The task here consists in the classification of \emph{fully observed} action or activity.
+More recently, the scientific community has also investigated a variant, extending the paradigm to the ``early'' activity recognition, that is, recognizing an action before it is fully disclosed.
+Early activity recognition is sometimes improperly confused with action prediction: this happens when, instead of predicting a future action, the latter is recognized by just classifying its very beginning.
 The actual action prediction problem consists instead in the classification of future actions considering all the events occurring up to a certain instant \cite{Amit:ACCV14}.
-As a different paradigm, we aim here at introducing a brand new challenging action prediction problem consisting in the prediction of human \emph{intentions}, defined as the overarching goal embedded in an action sequence.
+As a different paradigm, here we aim at introducing a brand new action prediction challenge consisting in the prediction of human \emph{intents}, defined as the overarching goal embedded in an action sequence.

 In Fig. \ref{fig:ciao}, we show the aforementioned paradigms for action/activity analysis, and our new introduced problem of intent prediction.
 The core aspect and novelty of our problem stands from the fact that, in this case, intents cannot easily be predicted using discriminant previous information extracted from a certain anticipative data stream since, unlike the other paradigms, such data displays the same class of motor act which can be performed with different intents.
 Nevertheless, in general, the prediction of intents still remains a manageable, yet rather complex problem, as we will show in the following.

 The prediction of intents takes (early) activity recognition to an extreme level since, while it is relatively easy to recognize different actions from different onsets, the same task is not obvious when onsets are pretty similar, like the motor act of grasping a bottle finalized either to drinking water from it or to pour water into a nearby glass, for instance.